Services

 Headless storefront

-• Costs:Integration surface and operational overhead grow
+• Costs:Integration surface and operating cost grow

 • Failure mode:Fragmentation without discipline